arawseekers/blog/content/about.md

 Currently, we don't have comments section on this site.
 We accept and read comments, praise, or constructive criticism you might have for us, but we would rather you post it to your own site and link back here.

 If you would rather have a conversation, email us: **arawseekers@tuta.io**

+If you have an RSS reader, you can follow our blog by copying the RSS link at the footer (the one with wifi-like waves).